gtewksbury/Microsoft-Bot-Framework-HOL/lab 3 - Integrate LUIS/README.md

         }
 ```

-*LuisResult* contains a *TryFindEntity* extension method which will attempt to retrieve a value based on the given **entity** name (if you remember from the last lab, we associated a *'RestaurantReservation.Address'* entity with our LUIS application).
-This will set the passed *EntityRecommenation* instance if the **entity** was found in the request.
+Here we call *LuisResult's TryFindEntity* extension method which will attempt to retrieve a value based on the given **entity** name (if you remember from the last lab, we associated a *'RestaurantReservation.Address'* entity with our LUIS application).

 In the example above, if we find a *RestaurantReservation.Address* entity, we add the value to our *PrivateConverationState* through *IDialogContext*.
 While all are simple key / value pairs, there are 3 types of state that you can store: